liamchambers9/liamchambers9/README.md

 ### Hello, I'm Liam!
-### I'm currently a student studying Information Assurance and Cybersecurity
+### I'm a college student studying cybersecurity.
+I'm currently an active competitor in the NCL (National Cyber League) which is a defensive and offensive puzzle-based, capture-the-flag style cybersecurity competition.
+I'm also involved in various cybersecurity groups such as Cloud Security Alliance-Detroit, Greater Detroit ISC2 Chapter, and MichiganHackers
 <!--
 **liamchambers9/liamchambers9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.